 Game Streaming

-Broadcasting gameplay in real time, often including a facecam and live commentary.
-Platforms like Twitch, YouTube Gaming, and Facebook Gaming are popular for this.
+Broadcasting gameplay in real-time, often including a face cam and live commentary, is popular on platforms like Twitch, YouTube Gaming, and Facebook Gaming.

 Gain (Audio Gain)

-The input level of audio before it reaches the output or amplifier.
-Adjusting gain properly is essential to prevent distortion or overly quiet sound.
+Gain is the audio input level before it reaches the output or amplifier.
+Properly adjusting gain is essential to prevent distortion or overly quiet sound.

 GOP (Group of Pictures)